December 15, 2022

 Dr. Joe DeStefano of Urgent Care 24/7 discusses Heart Disease.

 Heart disease is a very important subject, because it's your heart, your heart starts beating your dead.
-So, heart disease generally, when we first talked about heart disease, we talked about hardening of the arteries, coronary artery disease, heart attack, this happens with the three main arteries of your heart, they start to get plaque inside them, and it starts to interfere with the blood flow in those arteries.
+So, heart disease generally, when we first talked about heart disease, we talked about hardening of the arteries, coronary artery disease, heart attack.
+This happens with the three main arteries of your heart.
+They start to get plaque inside them, and it starts to interfere with the blood flow in those arteries.

 Smoking is a huge risk factor for getting those plaques in your arteries. plaques in other major arteries in your system, and causing strokes, heart attacks, erectile dysfunction, smoking, just ruins your whole vascular system, including the arteries that supply your muscle of your heart.
 None other risk factors high cholesterol, or what we call coronary artery equivalents, which is type two diabetes.
 So high cholesterol is a big risk factor, especially if you combine it with the other risk factors.
 If you have a family history of heart disease, and you smoke, and you have high cholesterol, you're just hitting all the buttons to die of heart attack.
-Diabetes in what we call a coin disease equivalent for working everything else.
+Diabetes is what we call a coin disease equivalent for working everything else.

 Thank you for taking this time to listen to our chat on this.

 Find an Urgent Care 24/7 near you!Book appointment